 Shippers should pay close attention to billing changes and communicate H-E-B updates to drivers to ensure change is managed smoothly.

 UNFI announced plans to optimize its distribution center network in the Pacific Northwest.
-This includes consolidation of five distribution centers into a new 1.2 million-square-foot facility in Centralia, Washington and a newly expanded facility of 800,000 square feet in Ridgefield, Washington.
+This includes the consolidation of five distribution centers into a new 1.2 million-square-foot facility in Centralia, Washington, and a newly expanded facility of 800,000 square feet in Ridgefield, Washington.

 Zipline feels that this change will open consolidation opportunities for suppliers.
 Instead of moving two to three pallets into six locations, shippers could be moving 12-18 into one.
 This means fewer LTL shipments and more truckload or partial deliveries.

 This also means that shippers may need to switch up carrier utilization.
 Drivers may be willing/unwilling to take on the new routes and volumes.
 A 3PL partner will be essential for determining optimum cost efficiencies.